-Following on from the extremely popular and over-subscribed seminar on Litigaiton and Privilege which we held in December.
-We are running two breakfast seminars in January which will cover the same subject matter, albeit in more detail:
+Following on from the extremely popular and over-subscribed seminar on Litigaiton and Privilege which we held in December, two further breakfast seminars were held in January which covered the same subject matter, albeit in more detail:

 January 15th Litigation Privilege and Waiver of Privilege

 Paul is recognised as a formidable advocate and cross-examiner who is presently instructed in some of the hardest fought pieces of commercial and banking litigation at the bar.
 The directories describe him as “incredibly astute”, “a terrific cross-examiner” and “brave and dogged”.
 His advocacy is likewise praised as “powerful”, “phenomenal” and “fearless”.
 Paul is leading counsel for West Ham United in their various disputes over the London Stadium (including having appeared for them in the Court of Appeal in West Ham v E20) and is acting for Sheffield United Limited in their dispute with His Royal Highness Prince Abdullah Al Saud which is listed for trial in May 2019.
 Paul is also leading counsel for the Claimant in N v RBS (coming to trial at the end of January 2019), listed by The Lawyer magazine as one of the top 20 cases of 2019.

 Before coming to the Bar, Paul worked for Barclays Bank and is an Associate of the Chartered Banker Institute.
 He also previously was appointed an assistant examiner for the Institute in banking law and accountancy.
 He is recommended as a leading silk for banking & finance and commercial dispute resolution in Chambers & Partners UK Bar and for Banking & Finance, Commercial Litigation, Financial Services and Fraud: Civil in Legal 500.

 To view Paul Downes QC full website profile, please click here.